allthingslinux/tux/docs/content/reference/docs/templates/module-template.md

 For each command group:
 - Use a level 3 heading with the command group name (e.g., ### Cases)
 - Write a brief description of what the command group does
-- List the subcommands with brief descriptions
+- List the subcommands with brief descriptions and aliases (if any) -->
--->

 This module includes the following command groups: